 - Don’t forget fiber.
 An apple a day may keep the A.D.D. doctor away.
 While fiber is not directly involved in brain function, it does influence how other nutrients affect the brain.
 Soluble fiber, such as fruit pectin, helps lower the glycemic index of foods, thereby having a stabilizing effect on blood sugar.
 As we discussed above, the more stable the blood sugar, the better the brain functions.
 A bowl of bran for breakfast and an apple as a mid- morning snack keep brains working at top form until lunchtime.

-For more information about omega-3s, check out The Omega-3 Effect, by Dr. Bill and Dr. Jim.
+For more information about omega-3 and DHA for students, check out The Omega-3 Effect, by Dr. Bill and Dr. Jim.